browserengineering/book/book/visual-effects.md

 Exercises
 =========

-*Filters*: The `filter` CSS property allows specifying various kinds of more [complex effects][filter-css], such as grayscale or blur.
+11-1 *Filters*.
+The `filter` CSS property allows specifying various kinds of more [complex effects][filter-css], such as grayscale or blur.
 These are fun to implement, and some, like `blur`, have built-in support in Skia.
 Implement `blur`.
 Think carefully about when blurring